core-wg/href/draft-ietf-core-href.md

 The exact semantics of the section values are defined by
 {{reference-resolution}}.

+Most URI references that {{Section 4.2 of RFC3986}} calls "relative references" (i.e., references that need to undergo a resolution process to obtain a URI) correspond to the CRI form that starts with `discard`.
+The exception are relative references with an `authority` (called a "network-path reference" in {{Section 4.2 of RFC3986}}), which in CRI references never carry a `discard` section (the value of `discard` defaults to `true`).

 <aside markdown="1">
 The structure of a CRI is visualized using the somewhat limited means of a railroad diagram below.